arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 The good news is that `String`s will always behave if you treat them like objects, even when they are not references.

+### Wrapper Classes

+The `Integer` class compared with the `int` primitive [above](#valueVsReference) is one of the **wrapper classes**.
+Each primitive data type has a corresponding wrapper class. `char` has the `Character` class, `float` the `Float` class, and so on.
+In addition to being objects, these classes come with utilities in the form of useful methods.
+Find their documentation under the `java.lang` package in the [API](https://docs.oracle.com/javase/8/docs/api/).
+Wrapper classes do not need to be imported; `java.lang` is the core of the Java language, and is included in every project without importing.

+[EXERCISE] Write a program which prompts the user for a single character and then prints a `boolean` value denoting:

+* whether the input character is in the english alphabet
+* whether the input character is a digit
+* the integer value of the character in unicode

+HINT: Use the `Character` wrapper class.
+The `Scanner` doesn't have a `nextChar` method, but we discussed [here](#nextChar) how to get the first character of an input with the `Scanner`.

 ## What is a Class?

 The truth is, this question is a little too broad for the scope of this discussion.
 We are not going to all-inclusively define classes.
 We are going to instead talk about a few common types of classes, and the significance of classes in the Object-Oriented paradigm.

 ### Object Blueprints

-Most classes will serve as a blueprint for a new type of Object.
-Classes like this can then be used to create Objects (called **instances** of the class) which behave as the class defines.
-That is, the class defines how its **instance** Objects store, mutate and provide access to their stored data, and how they interacts with that data.
+Some classes will serve as blueprints for a new types of objects.
+A class like this can then be used to create objects (called **instances** of the class) which behave as the class defines.
+That is, the class defines how its **instance** objects store, mutate and provide access to their stored data, and how they interact with that data and with other entities.

-The `Scanner` class is a perfect example; it provides a blueprint for `Scanner` objects, defining how they are created and how they function.
-We've used this definition to create and use `Scanner` objects.
+The `Scanner` class provides a blueprint for `Scanner` objects, defining how they are created and how they function.
+We've used this definition to create and use `Scanner` objects in several exercises already.

-Another way to think of an object-blueprint class is as a definition of a new data type and of the necessary methods to use that data type and allow it to interact in whatever context is necessary.

 In future labs, we will be exploring how to create classes that serve as object blueprints.
 These types of classes are the heart of Object-Oriented Programming.

 ### Collections of `static` Methods and Constants

 Some classes will serve as collections of related `static` methods.
-We'll talk more about `methods` in the next section, but they are essentially sequences of statements whose purpose is either to calculate a value or to perform an action.
+We'll talk more about methods in the next section, but they are essentially sequences of statements whose purpose is either to calculate a value or to perform an action.

 `static` methods are called directly from a class, and do not require a reference to an individual instance of the class.
 Nonstatic methods, on the other hand, are called from an individual instance of the class and may reference data stored by that instance.